Pekka-ai/week7-groupwork/README.md

 * Create app

 **🌟 Final result:**
-Power BI report with a simple dashboard on basic data about municipalities, e.g, amount of residents, incomes etc and multiple pages with e.g. correlations
+Power BI report with a simple dashboard on basic data about municipalities, e.g, amount of residents, incomes etc + multiple pages with e.g. correlations.
+Also Python was used to create a heatmap visual.